Find and Fix Your Strength Imbalances

 Fix Your Asymmetries

-Your training goal will be to close the gap as much as possible, not necessarily aim for perfect symmetry.
-Remember, our bodies aren’t designed to move identical on each side so it’s normal to have small strength differences.
+The goal will be to close the gap as much as possible, not necessarily to aim for perfect symmetry.
+Remember, our bodies aren’t designed to move symmetrically so it’s normal to have small strength differences.

 Rule 1: Always start with your weaker side

 You’ll find it more natural to start a set of exercises with your stronger side.
-But be conscious and start with your weaker side.
-By starting with your weaker side, you’ll have more energy to invest in this side.
+But be conscious to start with your weaker side instead.
+By doing this, you’ll have more energy to invest in this side.

 Rule 2: Never do more reps on your strong side

-Another benefit of starting an exercise with your weaker side is that you will know how many reps you can do.
+Another benefit of starting an exercise with your weaker side is knowing how many reps you can do.
 If you’re getting fatigued by 7 reps on your left leg and stop, don’t do any more than 7 reps on your right.